 The student has the right to be present at the appeals committee for the portion of the meeting that involves the education program’s presentation of the rationale for the recommended sanction and questions by the committee to the program’s representatives.
 The student is not permitted to be present for the deliberations of the committee.

 The committee meeting will begin with a review of the sanction and the provided materials.

 The education program that has sanctioned the student will present the reasons for the recommendation and answer any questions that the committee may have.
 Depending on the issue, additional faculty or other students who are involved may be asked to attend and provide information to the committee.

 The student will then present to the committee why they feel the sanction is inappropriate or should be reconsidered and answer any questions the committee may have.
 The student may request that the committee also hear information from other faculty or students with knowledge about the circumstances surrounding the reasons for the sanction.
 These individuals should be able to provide specific clarifying or defining information and not act as “character witnesses.”

 Before making its recommendation the committee may request to meet with other faculty or students that may be able to provide additional information or insight into the circumstances related to the recommended sanction.

-The committee will discuss the issues and reach a recommendation by a majority vote as to whether the sanction should be upheld, changed to a lesser sanction or removed.
+The committee will discuss the issues and reach a recommendation by a majority vote as to whether the sanction should be upheld, changed to a lesser sanction, or removed.

-The chair will draft a summary of the meeting and the committee’s recommendation and circulate to the committee members for approval.
+The chair will draft a summary of the meeting and the committee’s recommendation and circulate it to the committee members for approval.